Frequently asked questions

 Play therapy is most commonly suitable for children aged 3 to 12, and can be adapted for teenagers (and even adults!) depending on their individual needs.

 Play therapy is a neurodiversity affirming therapy.
-It meets young people where they are and focuses on helping neurodiverse children, teens, and families feel empowered and accepted.
+It meets young people where they are and focuses on helping neurodiverse children, teens, and families feel supported, resilient, and capable.

 What should I expect for my child's first appointment?